johannschopplich/apiful/docs/utilities/json-to-type-definition.md

   ```
 :::

+> [!NOTE]
+> This dependency is only needed when you want to generate TypeScript definitions from JSON.
+It will not be included in your production bundle.

 ## Usage

 Import the `jsonToTypeDefinition` function from `apiful/utils`.
-Pass it your JSON data and define the interface name you want to generate.
+Pass your JSON data and specify the interface name you want to generate.
 The function returns a promise that resolves to a string containing the TypeScript interface definition.

 All objects, arrays, and primitive values in the JSON data are converted to TypeScript interfaces, types, and literals.
-The generated interfaces are named based on the `typeName` option or default to `Root`.
-The `strictProperties` option can be used to mark all properties as required.
+Generated interfaces are named based on the `typeName` option or default to `Root`.
+Use the `strictProperties` option to mark all properties as required.

-Here's an example of how to generate a type definition for a JSON response:
+Here is an example of generating a type definition for a JSON response:

+> [!TIP]
+> This is particularly useful for creating types from API responses during development, then manually refining them for production use.

 ```ts
 import { jsonToTypeDefinition } from 'apiful/utils'